LordNoxington/SoMPriest/README.md

 # SoMPriest
 A Shadow priest rotation primarily used for leveling and BGs.
 Also supports healing dungeons.
+I will be slowly adding more PvP logic, including engineering items, trinkets etc.

 You can critique my code, as I am definitely still learning :)